JAVI897/IML-Project3/README.md

 # Work 3: Lazy learning exercise

 KNN (K-Nearest Neighbors) is a supervised machine learning algorithm used for classification and regression.
 The algorithm works by finding the 'K' nearest neighbors of a given data point and using those neighbors to predict the class of the data point.
 KNN is a non-parametric and lazy learning algorithm that does not make any assumptions about the underlying data distribution.
 In this project it has been implemented KNN with several reduction algorithms.
-To validate the model several datasets are used, namely; Adult, Pen-Based and Hypothyroid.
+To validate the model, several datasets are used, namely; Adult, Pen-Based and Hypothyroid.

 ### Installation